openshift/enhancements/enhancements/baremetal/coreos-image-in-release.md

 effectively extends the limitation that we are not updating the provisioning OS image to include the deploy image as well.

+The assisted-service already uses a similar method to that being implemented for IPI, customising a RHCOS ISO to deploy with.
+To use the on-premises assisted-service to install clusters using ZTP, users must similarly mirror the ISO.

 The agent itself (IPA) is delivered separately, in a container image as part of the OpenShift release payload, so in any event we will continue to be able to update IPA.